"To see those eyes looking back at you,

 what if I hold the kind of faith sustained by the Source and Great Mystery,

 who would I be? what could I create?

 To be sovereign in the world, one of my deepest longings, is to be sovereign in my inner-queendom.
 This deep urge is often projected into the world as fighting for our rights (and rightly so) however if it is not accompanied by a deep inner inquiry of reclaiming sovereignty in the psyche, it won’t go beyond fighting and temporary triumphs.
 I am solemnly responsible of developing – growing, healing, studying, holding myself accountable and pulling the resources I need towards my center – myself as a queen in the inner realm so I can hold that presence in the world.
 I am not talking about an isolated, ego-enhancing “personal development” process to manifest one’s own wealth in a world that is both dying and being reborn.
-What I am pointing at is embodying the soul in the world so I can live up to my destiny that is in service of the whole, which may not look like what my conditioned mind imagines it to be.

 The mountain towered over my tired and recovering body.
 That imminent presence eclipsed my being in such a powerful way that I could only say “yes, I am here”.

 Here I was in my favorite dress from India, having danced and about to dive into this deep, cold water.
 So I waited.
 I turned to pages of “Coming Home to Myself” for guidance and slowly it was revealed to me what the prayer was.
 What aspects of Self needed redemption and what life experience needed a visitation.
 I followed course.
 I did the prayer.
 And then I stood tall, in the shade of the mountain, and dove into the deep blue water for a new life.
 This is how it ends and how it begins.
 Over and over again, in infinite cycles…